What is logical next process to take up after creating Work Breakdown Structure from the project scope? To define activities.

-This is logical next process to take up after creating Work Breakdown Structure from the project scope.
 This means that, by now you have identified all the work packages from scope.
 Work packages are created in such a way that they cover all of the deliverables.

 Your organization may have project management information system (PMIS) – a set of tools that help in project management activities such as planning, WBS budget cost management, scheduling, and change control.
 They process data and present them for you to come up with the best plan.
 You could use them to define activities.
 Such systems are part of enterprise environmental factors.

 One does not need to reinvent the wheel.
-Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learnt while defining activities on those projects.
+Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learned while defining activities on those projects.
 You can make use of all of them and get a head start.

 Work packages are broken into smaller, more manageable components called activities.
 In general terms these are also called as tasks.
 These are just big enough to be able to track to completion and hence can be assigned to team members.